youseedk/dna/src/docs/03-Code Guidelines/04-CSS-and-SCSS-Guidelines.md

     .classname {
       display: block;

-      @include media-breakpoint-up(lg) {
+      @media (min-width: 768px) {
         display: flex;
       }
     }

 ### Responsive breakpoints

-We have decided to use the same breakpoints as Bootstrap does.
-This make sense since Bootstrap is developed to be mobile first and we use the library for other helpful features such as grid and utility classes.
-Bootstrap uses the following media queries.
+YouSee DNA and Bootstrap use the same media queries.
+This is because the grid in YouSee DNA is build on top of Bootstrap.

 **Breakpoints**